discontented/A440/javascript.md

     * Javascript should enhance the user's experience but not be required due to legacy browsers, users disabling Javascript, and page downloading issues.
 * Dynamic types
     * Variables don't have types but the objects they refer to do.
-    *

 # CS Concepts
-* Technically Javascript does not have classes but you can create something like them with (constructor functions)[#Classes]
+* Technically Javascript does not have classes but you can create something like them with [constructor functions](#classes)

 # Loading Javascript
 * Javascript can be inserted directly in the HTML with a `<script>` tag